hx2A/py5website/reference/py5functions_reset_py5.rst

 Reset the py5 module's current ``Sketch`` instance.

 When coding py5 in module mode, a Sketch instance is created on your behalf that is referenced within the py5 module itself.
-That Sketch is called the "current sketch."
-If the current sketch exits, it will be in a dead state and cannot be re-run. ``reset_py5()`` will discard that exited Sketch instance and replace it with a new one in the ready state.
+That Sketch is called the "Current Sketch."
+If the current Sketch exits, it will be in a dead state and cannot be re-run. ``reset_py5()`` will discard that exited Sketch instance and replace it with a new one in the ready state.

-If ``reset_py5()`` is called when the current sketch is in the ready or running states, it will do nothing and return ``False``.
-If ``reset_py5()`` is called when the current sketch is in the dead state, ``reset_py5()`` will replace it and return ``True``.
+If ``reset_py5()`` is called when the current Sketch is in the ready or running states, it will do nothing and return ``False``.
+If ``reset_py5()`` is called when the current Sketch is in the dead state, ``reset_py5()`` will replace it and return ``True``.

 Syntax
 ======